 Al Sharpton for more than a decade has become a political player of the first rank.
 Having run for the Democratic Party presidential nomination during 2003-04, he realized that he could convey his beliefs to a wider audience, and to greater effect, by cultivating close relationships with the powerful.
 In this sense, he didn’t have to win a presidential election; Barack Obama did that for him in 2008 and 2012.
 During the eight years of the Obama era, Sharpton has opened a downtown Washington, D.C. office of National Action Network; visited the White House dozens of times to meet personally with the president and/or top aides; and initiated annual policy conferences on Capitol Hill featuring speeches by members of Congress.
 Sharpton has political savvy.
 He knows that the way to put forth and achieve a legislative agenda is to make legislators feel the heat from the streets.
 And as National Legal and Policy Center coverage of the two most recent congressional conferences have explained at length, NAN is grounded in the conviction that blacks and other nonwhites, not to mention women, gays and lesbians, are marginalized and oppressed by insidious “right-wing” forces bent on turning back the clock.
 That this caricature has no basis in reality has not fazed Sharpton or his supporters.
 They have established a permanent Washington lobby.
 And they’re thinking long-term.

 National Action Network’s advance promotion of last Saturday’s march didn’t mince words.
-Here is the group’s statement of purpose, as it appeared on the NAN website:
+Here is the group’s statement of purpose:

 On January 14, thousands will converge in Washington, D.C. as the Dr. Martin Luther King Jr. holiday begins – just six days before Donald Trump’s inauguration.
 We will rally and put the next Administration (and the nation) on notice that there are some things that will not be changed no matter who is president and what party dominates the House and Senate.
 Protecting the civil rights of citizens and the voting rights of people that have been excluded, providing health care for all Americans and equal opportunity should supersede any of the Beltway partisan fights that we are inevitably headed into.
 Some have given their lives and others dedicated their lives to try to make Dr. King’s dream a reality, and now they have added to that mission by preserving the legacy of President Obama.
 Groups come and go, elections come and go, but some things must remain constant and non-negotiable.